PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 #figure(
   image("plots/team_progression_CyberApocalypse_aligned.svg", width: 100%),
-  caption: "Number of challenges solved over time",
+  caption: [Number of challenges solved over time for _Cyber Apocalypse_ CTF.],
+  placement: auto,
 ) <ca_progression>

 = Ability to complete long tasks

 Modern AIs are known to struggle with tasks that require staying coherent on long timescales.
-A recent study by _METR_ has shown that modern AIs can reliably complete tasks requiring up to 1 hour of human expert effort #cite(<measuring-ai-ability-to-complete-long-tasks>).
+A recent study by _METR_ has shown that modern AIs can reliably complete tasks requiring up to 1 hour of human expert effort #cite(<kwa2025measuringaiabilitycomplete>).

-To estimate the human expert effort equivalent to current AI capabilities, we follow _METR_ #cite(<measuring-ai-ability-to-complete-long-tasks>) #todomt[better to quote the original paper as this is where the concept is explained https://arxiv.org/pdf/2503.14499] by measuring the 50%-task-completion time horizon.
+To estimate the human expert effort equivalent to current AI capabilities, we follow #cite(<kwa2025measuringaiabilitycomplete>) by measuring the 50%-task-completion time horizon.
 This is a metric that indicates the time humans typically take to complete tasks that AI models can complete with a 50% success rate.

 Analyzing the data from _Cyber Apocalypse_ we reach a similar outcome - AI can solve challenges requiring \~1 hour of effort from a median participant.
 See @equivalent_human_effort[Appendix] for details.

 #figure(
   image("plots/is_ai_solved_vs_median_human_time_regression_CyberApocalypse.svg", width: 100%),
-  caption: "50%-task-completion time horizon calculation based on _Cyber Apocalypse_ data", ) <average_solve_time>
+  caption: [50%-task-completion time horizon calculation based on _Cyber Apocalypse_ data.],
+  placement: auto,
+) <average_solve_time>

 //TODO: get a real difficulties visual/table and percentage solved by AI.